Better Flood Nerd Logo

 Flood maps can lag behind real-world changes.
 Construction, grading, drainage changes, erosion, wildfire burn areas, heavy rain events, and new flood studies can all change how water moves around a property.

-If the map and the property do not seem to agree, do not guess.
-Check FHAT, check the FEMA map, ask what the lender is using, and consider whether recent construction, drainage work, erosion, fire damage, or recent flooding changed the practical risk at that address.
+Flood Nerd Take: If the map and the property do not seem to agree, do not guess.
+Check FHAT, check the FEMA map, ask what the lender is using, and factor in recent construction, drainage work, erosion, fire damage, or recent flooding.

 Will my lender accept private flood insurance in Hawaii?